 2021 Ford F-150

 The 2021 F-150 gets loads of new available features, including a full-hybrid powertrain, new-generation infotainment system with over-the-air updates, and jobsite-focused gear such as the Pro Power Onboard integrated power generator and Interior Work Surface center console.
-The new truck rides on an all-new high-strength steel frame and gets all-new bodywork that retains the aluminum-alloy construction that was introduced for 2015, when the F-150 received its last full redesign.
+The new truck rides on an updated high-strength steel frame and gets all-new bodywork that retains the aluminum-alloy construction that was introduced for 2015, when the F-150 received its last full redesign.

 Ford says that the new F-150’s styling is the most aerodynamic ever.
 It includes new active grille shutters, an automatically deploying active air dam, and new cab and tailgate geometry.
 Though every body panel is new, the overall look doesn’t stray far from the previous-generation truck–since the F-150 has been topping America’s new-vehicle sales charts for 43 years running, Ford doesn’t want to mess too much with its winning formula.
 However, there are now 11 grille options available across the model lineup, along with new tailgate appliques, that help differentiate the various F-150 trim levels.